 An explanation of the various sponsorship and support relationships which fund The Spinoff.

-The Spinoff is entirely funded by sponsorship, partnership and native advertising.
-The relationship with sponsors varies across sections, and what they receive is detailed below.
+The Spinoff is entirely funded by editorial partnerships.
+The relationship with partners varies across sections, and what they receive is detailed below.
 We will always declare a commercial arrangement, and broadly outline its terms.
 Our aim is to have world class declaration of interests, both to inform our audience what they’re viewing, and to embrace the sponsors and partners who make this site possible.

-If you would like to talk with us about partnering on a section or placing native advertising on The Spinoff, please contact email@example.com
+If you would like to talk with us about partnering on a section or series of content on The Spinoff, please contact email@example.com

-The following is a list of the key on platform commercial relationships.
+The following is a list of our key on-platform commercial relationships.
 It will be updated should they change.

 Long term sponsors